Kharay33455/TechMaps/readme.md

 2. CD into the folder and pull from git by running in console `git clone https://github.com/Kharay33455/TechMaps.git` *You would only clone here, pull afterwards*

-3. Go back to tech maps and create your virtual environment
+3.  create your virtual environment
     *  venv =>    `python -m venv <name_of_env>`
     *  virtualenv => `virtualenv <name_of_env>`